Junnanella/Packed/journals/josiah.md

 The group and I spent about 45 minutes talking about the game plan for this next week.
 We are going to switch the priority of the flight aip to be a stretch goal.
 William is now going to work with Junella on the GHI, Karmina will continue with the packing list suggestions on the front end, and I will integrate authentication.
 We created issues on gitlab and will abide by the due dates as much as possible.

 I talked with several other groups who have integrated auth into their projects and began learning about Simple JWT.
 We had only about an hour of project time but I will learn more over the weekend.

+## July 25, 2022

+Today, I worked on:
+* Integerating quantities into the packing list
+* Preparing to send completed packing list to the backend
+* Branstorming GUI look with team

+The group and I connected briefly at the start of project time but did not have any updates to go over.
+Part way through project time, William shared some GUI mockups on slack and the rest of us gave our feedback.

+Working with react hooks was a bit slow today.
+I spent a couple hours trying to touch up the packing list.
+My big challenge was updating the state with quantities of items.
+I tried making all sorts of helper functions before finally realizing the solution was right in front of my face.
+I ended up just copying the state, making a change and then setting the state to the new updated copy (NOTE TO SELF: REMEMBER TO TREAT STATE AS IMMUTABLE)